joedolson/my-content-management/src/readme.txt

 * Feature: repeatable field groups [todo]
 * Feature: Add user and post template tags to pick up data from related posts/users [todo]
 * Feature: Add event post type to integrate with My Tickets.

+= 1.7.5 =

+* Bug fix: Extraneous comma at end of arguments list in search shortcode.
+* Bug fix: Change from die() to wp_die() where appropriate and pass more appropriate error messages.
+* Changes: Add text indicating that support is no longer available.

 = 1.7.4 =